What is data science?

 The data scientist works with stakeholders to clearly define the problem they want to solve or question they need to answer, along with the project's objectives and solution requirements.

 The data scientist identifies and acquires the data needed to achieve the desired result.
 This could involve querying databases, extracting information from websites (web scraping), or obtaining data from files.
 The data might be internally available, or the team might need to purchase the data.
-In some cases, organizations might need to collect new data to be able to successfully run a project.
+In some cases, organisations might need to collect new data to be able to successfully run a project.

 Once the data is cleaned, a data scientist explores the data and applies statistical analytical techniques to reveal relationships between data features and the statistical relationships between them and the values they predict (known as a label).
 The predicted label can be a quantitative value, like the financial value of something in the future, or the duration of a flight delay in minutes.

-Exploration and preparation typically involve a great deal of interactive data analysis and visualization—usually using languages such as Python and R in interactive tools and environments that are specifically designed for this task.
-The scripts used to explore the data are typically hosted in specialized environments such as Jupyter Notebooks.
+Exploration and preparation typically involve a great deal of interactive data analysis and visualisation—usually using languages such as Python and R in interactive tools and environments that are specifically designed for this task.
+The scripts used to explore the data are typically hosted in specialised environments such as Jupyter Notebooks.
 These tools enable data scientists to explore the data programmatically while documenting and sharing the insights they find.

 The data scientist builds and trains prescriptive or descriptive models, then tests and evaluates the model to make sure it answers the question or addresses the business problem.
 At its simplest, a model is a piece of code that takes an input and produces output.
 Creating a machine learning model involves selecting an algorithm, providing it with data, and tuning hyperparameters.
 Hyperparameters are adjustable parameters that let data scientists control the model training process.
 For example, with neural networks, the data scientist decides the number of hidden layers and the number of nodes in each layer.
-Hyperparameter tuning, also called hyperparameter optimization, is the process of finding the configuration of hyperparameters that result in the best performance.
+Hyperparameter tuning, also called hyper-parameter optimisation, is the process of finding the configuration of hyperparameters that result in the best performance.

 A common question is "Which machine learning algorithm should I use?"
 A machine learning algorithm turns a dataset into a model.
 The algorithm the data scientist selects depends primarily on two different aspects of the data science scenario: